Chapter Spending Guidelines

 For the following common expenses, if the expenditure is under $500, Chapter Leaders can consider their purchase “white-listed” for reimbursement out of the chapter’s account, provided that the chapter has the necessary funds in its account:

 From an administrative perspective, OWASP has a responsibility to show its supporters that their donations (via members, sponsorship or other) are being used properly - in support of the OWASP mission.
-Visit the OWASP Donation Scoreboard to see your chapter's current funding balance.
+Visit the "Additional Resources" section of the OWASP Funding page (Chapter and Project Funding Totals) to see your chapter's current funding balance.

 Exceptions to the guidelines can be brought to the Executive Director for approval and tracking.